The Spirituality of Recovery

 Through ISP programs, participants are empowered to strive to reach goals and access services that lead to more stable housing, continued sobriety, better job and educational opportunities, and reconnection with their families.
 Many of our alumni join ISP as team members and leaders across our network.

-Our participants are invited and welcomed into a sacred place and time to explore their relationship with God, be a part of a connected community of others, and COME BACK HOME to themselves.
+Our participants are invited and welcomed into a sacred place and time to explore their relationship with God, be a part of a connected community of others on the journey of recovery, and COME BACK HOME to themselves.

 1 Washington et. al., 2009; DiClemente, 2013; Cleary & Donahue, 2018